usma-eecs/ay23_capstone-09-dco/README.md

 ## Zeek
 We have a successful theoretical configure file to be pushed up to Zeek (see the local.zeek file).
 This Zeek file can start ingesting software data.

+# Sprint 3 Accomplishments

+## Meeting with Security Onion Contact (Mr. Di Giorgio)
+We met with Mr. Di Giorgio via Teams to ask his professional guidance on how to edit Zeek via the Salt stack.